 You can also find a good selection of business Google Slides templates and themes at GraphicRiver.
 It's a pay-as-you-go marketplace to source professional Google Slides templates.

+Templates are really the key when learning how to create a presentation in Google Slides.
 To learn more about how to use a theme with your Google Slides presentation, review this tutorial:

 - Google SlidesHow to Create Google Slides Presentations Using Cool (Customizable) ThemesSven Lenaerts